ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Overuse of a gateway also introduces delays due to queuing of requests.

-When dealing with delay-sensitive processes, you should aim to have a native IPFS node within the app, or as a local service daemon.
-Failing that, have a gateway installed as a local service from app to the local service.
-If an IPFS node exists locally on the same machine, it runs such a gateway at `http://127.0.0.1:8080`.
+When dealing with delay-sensitive processes, you should aim to use a native IPFS node within the app (fastest), or as a local service daemon (almost as fast).
+Failing that, use a gateway installed as a local service.
+Note that when an IPFS node runs locally, it includes a gateway at `http://127.0.0.1:8080`.

 All time-insensitive processes can be routed through public/private gateways.

 ### End-to-end cyptographic validation required